 So if you’re looking for a way to get away from the cities and enjoy nature without the crowds this April, you should visit Shenandoah National Park!

 Zion National Park, Utah

 First, the views and experiences you’ll have will leave your jaw on the floor.
-Angel’s Landing, The Narrows, and Observation Point are 3 hikes that are all close on the map, but wildly unique!
-Nowhere else in the United States will you get 3 hikes like these in the same area.
+Angel’s Landing, The Narrows, and Observation Point are three hikes that are all close on the map, but wildly unique!
+Nowhere else in the United States will you get three hikes like these in the same area.

 If you are looking for a gorgeous destination to kick off the beautiful weather in spring, you’ll find Oahu in the Hawaiian Islands to be one of the best places to go.
-April is the shoulder season on Oahu which means that lower crowds bring a calm to the island contributing perfectly to a relaxed tropical vacation.
+April is the shoulder season on Oahu, which means that lower crowds bring calm to the island contributing perfectly to a relaxing tropical vacation.

 Texas Hill Country, Texas

 The Texas Hill Country is just a stone’s throw from popular Austin, and April is the perfect time to visit.
 The temperatures are just right to enjoy the outdoors in Texas’ most beautiful stretch of land connecting Austin to San Antonio.